 OZZL – OGÓLNOPOLSKI ZWIĄZEK ZAWODOWY LEKARZY – ZARZĄD KRAJOWY

-In our program we back up introducing of free market into the healthcare system everywhere, where it is possible.
-We demand to establish rational, free-market and competing healthcare system in Poland.
-This is our basic task.
-In parallel, as a trade (labour) union, we keep guard against breaking labour law by employers in hospitals and other health care plants, where doctors (our members) are engaged.
-If necessary, we support legal help for our members.
+Overall we now have about 14,000 members.
+In our program, we support the introduction of the free market to health care wherever it is possible.
+We demand the creation of a rational, free-market and competitive healthcare system in Poland.
+This is our primary task.
+At the same time, as a trade union, we fight against violations of the labor law by employers in hospitals and other health care facilities where doctors (our members) are employed.
+We provide legal assistance to our members if necessary.

-On a nationwide scale, our organisation participates in conferences and meetings with representatives of Poland’s Government, Parliament and other institutions and organisations, giving them our union’s opinion about health care system, doctors’ situation, labour law problems, and demanding to improve the most important matters.
-We cooperate with Polish Chamber of Physicians and Dentists and with many other trade unions and organisations existing in health care sphere in our country.
+On a national scale, our organization participates in conferences and meetings with representatives of the Polish government, parliament and other institutions and organizations, expressing our opinions on the health care system, the situation of doctors, problems in the field of labor law and demanding improvement of the most important matters.
+We cooperate with the Polish Medical and Dental Chamber as well as with many other trade unions and organizations active in the field of health care.

-But not only that.
-In special cases, we send our open letters or protests to Members of Parliament and to other official institutions, with thousands of signatures.
-We organize various nationwide protest campaigns, sometimes involving tens thousands of physicians.
-Moreover, in 1996 we arranged the very first in Poland doctors’ demonstration in Warsaw, and then, in cooperation with Polish Chamber of Physicians and Dentists, we’ve repeated it twice.
-10,000 physicians participated during each of those two demonstrations.
-Also we take part in demonstrations organized by other unions.
+But not only.
+In special cases, we send our open letters or protests to deputies and other official institutions with thousands of signatures.
+We organize various types of nationwide protests, with the participation of thousands of doctors.
+In 1996, we organized the first Polish demonstration of doctors in Warsaw, and then, in cooperation with the Polish Medical and Dental Chamber, we repeated it twice.
+15,000 doctors participated in each of the two demonstrations.
+We also take part in demonstrations organized by other unions.

-Also we take part in many nationwide discussions tending towards construction of a better health care system in Poland, which is very poor and primitive now.
-We have our own big and comprehensive project of reform, leading to establish a rational system, working on a competition and a free-market basis.
-We try to propagate it everywhere where we can.
-A deep reform of health care system in Poland is necessary, because its effectiveness is completely ruined now.
+We also participate in many nationwide discussions aimed at building a better healthcare system in Poland.
+We have our own large and comprehensive reform project, leading to the creation of a rational system, operating on the principles of competition and free market.
+We try to propagate it wherever we can.
+A profound reform of the health care system in Poland is necessary because its effectiveness is now completely ruined.